hashicorp/consul-template/README.md

 - The exec command will only start after _all_ templates have been rendered at least once.
 One may have multiple templates for a single Consul Template process, all of which must be rendered before the process starts.
 Consider something like an nginx or apache configuration where both the process configuration file and individual site configuration must be written in order for the service to successfully start.
 - After the child process is started, any change to any dependent template will cause the reload signal to be sent to the child process.
 This reload signal defaults to nil, in which Consul Template will not kill and respawn the child.
 The reload signal can be specified and customized via the CLI or configuration file.
 - When Consul Template is stopped gracefully, it will send the configurable kill signal to the child process.
 The default value is SIGTERM, but it can be customized via the CLI or configuration file.
+- Consul Template will forward all signals it receives to the child process **except** its defined `reload_signal`, `dump_signal`, and `kill_signal`.
+If you disable these signals, Consul Template will forward them to the child process.
 - It is not possible to have more than one exec command (although each template can still have its own reload command).
 - Individual template reload commands still fire independently of the exec command.

 ### De-Duplication Mode

 Consul Template works by parsing templates to determine what data is needed and then watching Consul for any changes to that data.
 This allows Consul Template to efficiently re-render templates when a change occurs.
-However, if there are many instances of Consul Template rendering a common template there is a linear duplicaiton of work as each instance is querying the same data.
+However, if there are many instances of Consul Template rendering a common template there is a linear duplication of work as each instance is querying the same data.

 To make this pattern more efficient Consul Template supports work de-duplication across instances.
 This can be enabled with the `-dedup` flag or via the `deduplicate` configuration block.
 Once enabled, Consul Template uses [leader election](https://consul.io/docs/guides/leader-election.html) on a per-template basis to have only a single node perform the queries.
 Results are shared among other instances rendering the same template by passing compressed data through the Consul K/V store.